 if endorsed as so approved by the executive officer of the State Administrative Tribunal.

-[Section 30 amended by No. 55 of 2004 s.
+[Section 30 amended: No. 55 of 2004 s.
 501, 507 and 508.]

 31. Damages in relation to Heritage Agreements

 (1) Unless that Agreement otherwise provides, entry into a Heritage Agreement does not affect a right of action for damages or payment of money where the right of action arose before a memorial as to the Heritage Agreement was entered on, or notice of the Agreement was otherwise given in relation to, the title to the land.